bassetware/umweltsensor/README.md

  ### IAQ-calculation (Indoor air quality)
  IAQ Calculation is modified from the @G6EJD [(Sample Code)](https://github.com/G6EJD/BME680-Example).
- The IAQ is basically a sccore from 0 - 100.
-Where 100 is the beste score.
+ The IAQ is basically a sccore from 0 - 100, where 100 is the beste score.
  Every value used for the IAQ calculation has an optimum value.
 These optimum values can be changed inside the configuration.
 (Bosch section) A weighted average value is calculated from these score.
 The weightings are: 10 Percent for the temperature, 20 percent for the humidity and 70 percent for the gas value.
  ```
     "bme680_gas_zeroscore": 0.2,